on4r4p/Copernicus/README.md

 		       -gm OPTION Find all emails permutation and check if they exist.
 		       	 Options:
 				 leet for l33tsp34k
 				  .-_ are chosen separators
 				 23,42 People often add birthdate/postalcode/fav at the end number try to add some badidea0000 to test all combinations from 0 to 9999 (even 2 digits is a bad idea).
 				 Another bad idea is the 'all' option which try over 4500 emails providers. top10 option will use 10 most used provider
 				 The best option here is to add some domain yourself like this :
 					 -gm @emailprovider1.com,@emailprovider2.ru

 				 Ex : -gm ._-,badidea00,leet,64,1984,666,all,top10,@emailprovider1.com,@emailprovider2.ru

-		       -fa TRUE-FALSE, Take more than 3 hours can get your ip banned
+		       -fa TRUE-FALSE, Check 946 city in France .Take more than 3 hours can get your ip banned

 		       -LS, --lastsession  Load last aborded sessions